Chart Color Schemes

 Cherrybrook is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As per the latest Census evaluation in Cherrybrook, 81.5% of dwellings were houses with the remaining 18.5% comprising semi-detached homes, apartments, and other types.
-In comparison, Sydney metropolitan area had 55.9% houses and 44.1% other dwellings.
-Home ownership in Cherrybrook stood at 40.7%, with mortgaged properties making up 44.1% and rented dwellings at 15.2%.
-The median monthly mortgage repayment was $3,000, exceeding Sydney's average of $2,427.
-Weekly rent in Cherrybrook averaged $695 compared to Sydney's $470.
-Nationally, Cherrybrook's mortgage repayments were higher than the Australian average of $1,863 and rents were above the national figure of $375.
+In Cherrybrook, as per the latest Census, 81.5% of dwellings were houses, with the remaining 18.5% comprising semi-detached homes, apartments, and other types.
+This differs from Sydney's metropolitan area, where 55.9% of dwellings are houses and 44.1% are other types.
+Home ownership in Cherrybrook stood at 40.7%, with mortgaged properties at 44.1% and rented ones at 15.2%.
+The median monthly mortgage repayment was $3,000, exceeding Sydney's metro average of $2,427.
+Weekly rent in the area averaged $695, compared to Sydney's metro figure of $470.
+Nationally, Cherrybrook's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing